Celestial Eye Goldfish — Carassius auratus auratus

 Care Level: Not recommended for beginners.
 The Celestial eye goldfish ave a lower tolerance for poor water conditions.
 They need good care and lots of space.

-Ideal Tank Ecosystem: Provide a gravel substrate to help create a natural and comfortable environment for your fish.
+Ideal Tank: Provide a gravel substrate to help create a natural and comfortable environment for your fish.
 You can add some decor.
 Remember that the eyes of the Celestial Eye Goldfish are a handicap and these fish have very poor vision.
 Make sure that all ornamentation is smooth with no protruding points or sharp edges.

 Aquarium Water Temperature: Between 65 — 72° F (18°- 22° C)